At St Cuthbert’s Catholic Primary School...

 You can report concerns to the police on their non-emergency number, 101.

 You can also contact the social care team at the council to report a concern about a child or adult.

 Children and young people who have been victims of a crime may need support to cope and recover.
 You don’t have to report the crime to the police to get support.

 This school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 This means that we have a Child Protection Policy and procedures in place.

 Parents and carers are welcome to read the Policy on request.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
 If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible the same day.

-If a member of staff has concerns which relate to the actions or behaviour of another member of staff (which could suggest that s/he is unsuitable to work with children) then this will be reported to one of the DSLs in confidence, who will refer the matter to the Executive Headteacher (or the Chair of Governors if the concern relates to the Executive Headteacher) who will consider what action to take.
+If a member of staff has concerns which relate to the actions or behaviour of another member of staff (which could suggest that s/he is unsuitable to work with children) then this will be reported to one of the DSLs in confidence, who will refer the matter to the e Chair of Governors if the concern relates to the Head Teacher who will consider what action to take.